ttnmapper/documentation/integration/helium.md

 On the console go to `Nodes` -> `Functions`.
 Create a new function `(+)`.
 Function type Decoder.
 If your device transmits using the Cayenne LPP format, choose that.
 Otherwise choose custom script and provide a valid decoder for your device.
 Make sure your decoder provides at least the Latitude and Longitude fields.

-Some standard payload decoders can be found here: https://github.com/helium/console-decoders
+Some standard payload decoders can be found on [Helium's GitHub](https://github.com/helium/console-decoders)

 ### 4. Integration